-Essential English develops and refines students' understanding of language, literature and literacy to enable them to interact confidently and effectively with others in everyday, community and social contexts.
-Students recognise language and texts as relevant in their lives now and in the future and learn to understand, accept or challenge the values and attitudes in these texts.
+Essential English develops and refines students' understanding of language, literature, and literacy to enable them to interact confidently and effectively with others in everyday, community and social contexts.
+Students recognise language and texts as relevant in their lives now and in the future and learn to understand, accept, or challenge the values and attitudes in these texts.

-Students engage with language and texts to foster skills to communicate confidently and effectively in Standard Australian English in a variety of contemporary contexts and social situations, including every day, social, community, further education and work- related contexts.
+Students engage with language and texts to foster skills to communicate confidently and effectively in Standard Australian English in a variety of contemporary contexts and social situations, including every day, social, community, further education, and work- related contexts.
 They choose generic structures, language, language features and technologies to best convey meaning.
-They develop skills to read for meaning and purpose, and to use, critique and appreciate a range of contemporary literary and non- literary texts.
+They develop skills to read for meaning and purpose, and to use, critique and appreciate a range of contemporary literary and non- literary texts skills that prepare students for local and global citizenship, and for lifelong learning across a wide range of contexts.